Optimizer-Prime/open-journal/README.md

 2.)
 Create a spec file in the root project directory by running the following command that will use --onefile mode, to include all files in a single executable.
 ~~~
-pyi-makespec --onefile Open-Journal.py
+pyi-makespec --onefile main.py
 ~~~

-Add the following lines of code to the beginning of the **Open-Journal.spec** file.
+Add the following lines of code to the beginning of the **main.spec** file.
 If you do not, you will likely encounter a recursion error.
 ~~~
 # -*- mode: python ; coding: utf-8 -*-
 import sys